infrabel/gnap-map/README.md

 - `setInfoState`: Set the location of the 'info' sub state; which is navigated to when clicking on a POI. *Default: main.map.info*
 - `setTranslationLocaionBase`: Set the location which serves as the base for some translations, for e.g. layer names.
 Include the final dot. *Default: main.common.*

-Anywhere in your application, you may set `mapManager.settings.skipCache` if you want to completely disable its caching functionalities and always fetch all data from the server.
+Anywhere in your application, you may set `mapManager.settings.skipCache` if you want to completely disable data layer caching and always fetch all data from the server.

 #### Using the map manager